Ouse Valley Railway: Background

 In the 1860s, the South Eastern Railway and the London, Chatham and Dover Railway were proposing to build railways to Brighton and Eastbourne.
 To counter this threat, the LBSCR proposed to build a 20 mi long railway linking Haywards Heath, Uckfield, and Hailsham.
 It accepted that the line would not be profitable but it wanted to keep other companies out of its territory.
 Authorisation was given to extend the line to St Leonards.
 One tactic to be employed by the LBSCR was to build the line as slowly as possible, delaying its opening to force other companies to look elsewhere to build their lines.

 Authorisation

-An Act of Parliament was needed to construct the line.
-This was sought in 1863 and granted - 26&27 Vict c.xxxv s.13, L.B. & S.C.R.(Ouse Valley Line) 1864.
+An act of Parliament was needed to construct the line.
+This was sought in 1863 and granted as the London, Brighton and South Coast Railway (Ouse Valley Line) Act 1864 (27 & 28 Vict. c. cxxiii).
 In 1864, authorisation was received to extend the line to St Leonards.